How to do Curtsy Lunges – Summary

 When it comes to your glutes.
 A curtsy lunge activates the gluteus maximus, the biggest muscle of your glutes, along with the gluteus medius and minimus.
 This exercise also strains the gluteus medius and minimus more than traditional lunges.

 The secondary muscles are those muscles that aren’t directly engaged but still get strained due to their supporting role.
-When doing a curtsy lunge, your calves are also being used.
+When doing a curtsy lunge, you’re also using.
 Your calves are activated during the lowering movement, this stresses your soleus and gastrocnemius.
 These muscles work as a stabilizer, especially for the leg that is stationary.

 Common Mistakes During Curtsy Lunge